 List of known prefects

-The following list includes all known prefects of the praetorian guard since the establishment of the unit in the 2nd year BC by Octavius Augustus until 314 CE when the unit was officially withdrawn.
+The following list includes all known prefects of the praetorian guard since the establishment of the unit in the 2nd year BCE by Octavius Augustus until 314 CE when the unit was officially withdrawn.
 The list is incomplete due to the fact that we do not have adequate sources documenting the exact number of people in office, their names and term of office.

 Sometimes the praetorians were commanded by one commander and sometimes the emperor appointed two prefects who shared the leadership (Sejanus and Burrus).

 Prefects of praetorians together with the period of office: